North Korea–Russia relations: Russo-Ukrainian war

 In August, the New York Post reported that North Korea had offered 100,000 troops to help Donbas during the Russia's invasion of Ukraine, though the Russian foreign ministry said this speculation was "completely fake".
-In September 2022, the New York Times reported that Russia was buying millions of artillery shells and rockets from North Korea due to the sanctions caused by Russia's invasion, citing U.S. intelligence officials.
+In September 2022, The New York Times reported that Russia was buying millions of artillery shells and rockets from North Korea due to the sanctions caused by Russia's invasion, citing U.S. intelligence officials.
 Both Russia and North Korea denied this.
 In December 2022, a senior US official said he can "confirm" that Russia's Wagner Group took a delivery of an arms shipment from North Korea to help bolster Russian forces in Ukraine.

 In July 2023, Russian Minister of Defense Sergei Shoigu and a Chinese delegation led by Communist Party Politburo member Li Hongzhong arrived in North Korea for the 70th anniversary of the end of the Korean War.
 Shoigu met with North Korean leader Kim Jong-un and North Korean Defense Minister Kang Sun-nam.
 In January 2024, officials in Kyiv and Washington D.C said that Russia had begun using North Korean missiles in its attacks in Ukraine.

 In June 2024 the Port of Najin and the Port of Dunay were linked by a new shipping route because of the Russian invasion of Ukraine made it profitable for North Korea to ship arms (chiefly artillery shells) to the AFRF.
 Shin Wonsik, Defense Minister of South Korea, alleged that staff at his ministry had detected "at least 10,000 shipping containers" shipped from North Korea to Russia.
 In July 2024, a DPRK weapons system which includes the Bulsae-4 ATGM was seen to destroy a British-supplied AS-90 self-propelled artillery system in the Kharkiv region of Ukraine.
 According to at least one observer, "the identification of the first North Korean vehicle in Ukraine marked a turning point in Pyongyang's involvement in the conflict."
 It was alleged by another report that a non-monetary swap of DPRK guns for Russian food was seen to have occurred in July 2024.

 In October 2024, NATO stated that North Korean troops have been sent to Russia and North Korean military units have been deployed in the Kursk area.
 While it was unconfirmed, North Korea is said to have decided to send around 12,000 troops, including special forces, to support Russia in the Ukraine conflict, including around 500 officers and three generals.
 On 28 April 2025, the North Korean government confirmed the deployment of 14,000 troops to the Russian front in Ukraine.
+Though estimates vary, the United Kingdom has estimated that DPRK forces have suffered more than 6,000 killed and wounded as of June 2025.